Daylight saving time in the United States: 1916–1966: Early, inconsistent use

-1966–1972: Federal standard established
+1967–1972: Federal standard established

 By 1962, the transportation industry found the lack of consistency confusing enough to push for federal regulation.
 The result was the Uniform Time Act of 1966 (P.L.
 89-387), signed by President Lyndon Johnson on April 14.
 Beginning in 1967, the act mandated standard time within the established time zones and provided for advanced time: Clocks would be advanced one hour beginning at 2:00 a.m. on the last Sunday in April and turned back one hour at 2:00 a.m. on the last Sunday in October.
 States were allowed to exempt themselves from DST as long as the entire state did so.
 If a state chose to observe DST, the time changes were required to begin and end on the established dates.
-The act also required states that used daylight saving time in 1966 to start it on the last Sunday in April and end it on the last Sunday in October.
+The act also required states that used daylight saving time in 1966 to follow the same schedule.
 The newly created Department of Transportation (DOT) was given power to enforce the law.

 In 1967, Arizona and Michigan became the first states to exempt themselves from DST (Michigan began observing DST in 1972).
 In 1972, the act was amended (P.L.
 92-267), allowing those states split between time zones to exempt either the entire state or that part of the state lying within a different time zone.

-As of March 2023, the following states and territories are not observing DST: Arizona, Hawaii, American Samoa, Guam, The Northern Mariana Islands, Puerto Rico, and the Virgin Islands.
+As of March 2023, the following states and territories do not observe DST: Arizona, Hawaii, American Samoa, Guam, The Northern Mariana Islands, Puerto Rico, and the Virgin Islands.